wooningeire/plover-touchscreen-stenotype/README.md

-# On-screen stenotype
+# Touchscreen stenotype
-On-screen touchscreen stenotype plugin for Plover.
+On-screen touch stenotype plugin for Plover.

 ## Recommended setup
 Operating systems may have built-in touchscreen gestures that sometimes prevent the window from receiving touches.